Nashville-Public-Library/bedework-docs/README.md

 The website guide is made with MkDocs and Material for MkDocs.
 Documentation is written in markdown.
 All markdown files are saved in the /docs directory.
 Images are saved in the /img folder inside /docs.

+There's an excellent overview video on installing and setting up MkDocs and Material for MkDocs, in general, on YouTube: [How To Create STUNNING Code Documentation With MkDocs Material Theme](https://www.youtube.com/watch?v=Q-YA_dA8C20).

 ## MkDocks Set Up (Edit Existing Project)

 ### Mac